Ecommerce software development company

 Architecture

-Design the data model around the actual product range and business model: the catalogue attribute structure, the order and fulfilment workflow, the pricing engine (including B2B account pricing if needed), the integration architecture between the ecommerce platform and connected systems, and the admin layer for non-technical teams.
+We design the data model around the actual product range and business model: the catalogue attribute structure, the order and fulfilment workflow, the pricing engine (including B2B account pricing if needed), the integration architecture between the ecommerce platform and connected systems, and the admin layer for non-technical teams.
 Performance requirements for catalogue search and checkout are factored in before code is written.

 3. 03